9 Flight tracking technologies

 • the device address, a unique identifier, similar to the 24-bit transponder code.
 In general, if the aircraft is also equipped with a transponder, the same identifier is used;

-• the aircraft type: glider, tow-plane, helicopter, parachute, parachute drop-plane, hangglider, paraglider, UAV, balloon, etc.;
+• the aircraft type: glider, tow-plane, helicopter, parachute, parachute drop-plane, hangglider, paraglider, Unmanned Aerial Vehicle (UAV), balloon, etc.;

 • positional information: latitude and longitude in degrees, GPS altitude in meters;